Augustine Volcano

 The island is mainly made up of past eruption deposits.
 Scientists have been able to discern that past dome collapse has resulted in large avalanches.

+Augustine Island has been explored for geothermal power development, and the state of Alaska awarded leases in 2025.

 Description and geologic history

-The nearly circular uninhabited island formed by Augustine Volcano is 12 km wide east-west, 10 km north-south; a nearly symmetrical central summit peaks at altitude 4134 ft.
+The nearly circular uninhabited island formed by Augustine Volcano is 12 km wide east–west, 10 km north-south; a nearly symmetrical central summit peaks at altitude 4134 ft.